FrankMamuda/fumingcube/README.md

 # fumingcube

-## Chemistry calculations simplified (alpha)
+## Chemistry calculations simplified (beta)

+**Fuming cube** does the following things:
+ - it is a **chemical reagent management tool** (make lists of all your common reagents)
+ - it keeps reagent **properties** in a database (such as molar mass, density, etc.)
+ - it is an **interactive calculator** and uses reagent properties as references to simplify calculations.

-Applet is a simple mass/volume/mol calculator for everyday laboratory use.
-Uses sqlite database to store common reagent templates.
-Currently in **alpha**, so some features have not been implemented or do not work as intended.
+Currently in **beta**, therefore some features are not quite polished and may not work as intended.

-Project goal is to create a powerful toolbox to simplify work in an organic chemistry lab.
+Project's goal is to create a powerful toolbox to simplify work in an organic chemistry lab.

-**Fuming cube** is a pun on the 'flaming circle' symbol.
+**Fuming cube** is a pun on the 'flaming circle' pictogram.